Qovery/documentation/website/guides/tutorial/deploy-jupyterhub-qovery.md

 #### Add Network configuration

 In the previous step, we created the JupyterHub service.
-In this step, we will update its configuration to make it available through Qovery Nginx Ingress.
+In this step, we will update its configuration to make it available on the public network (through Qovery Nginx Ingress).

 * Open the JupyterHub service details
 * Enter the `Settings` section
 * Click on `Networking`
 * Add a new Port with:
-  * Service name: JupyterHub
+  * Service name: jupyterhub-proxy-public
   * Service port: 80
   * Select protocol: HTTP
   * External port: 443